We're open everyday except Christmas Day, 10:00am to 4:00pm AEST (Qld Time).

 Is the tour suitable for visitors with disabilities?

-People who are fully confined to a wheelchair are unable to ride on our tractor train carriages, mini-train or boat, making the orchard-based activities unsuitable.
+People who are fully confined to a wheelchair are unable to ride on our tractor train carriages or boat, making the orchard-based activities unsuitable.
 However our Fruit Tasting sessions and Plantation Pavilion areas are accessible to wheelchairs.
 Wheelchair-friendly restrooms are available in our Plantation Pavilions shopping and dining area.
 There are a couple of tour activities which require guests to walk a distance of approximately 150metres.
 Our tractor-train carriages and our boat vehicle require guests to be able to move up (and down) steps to access them.

 Do carers receive discounted admission?